mv2devnul/taglib/README.md

 ## The Files

 * __audio-streams.lisp:__ creates a STREAM-like interface to audio files and vectors, thus read/seek devolve into simple array-references.
-For files, it uses CCL's MAP-FILE-TO-OCTET-VECTOR function to mmap the file.
+Under CCL, uses MAP-FILE-TO-OCTET-VECTOR function to mmap the file.
+Other Lisps just slurp in the whole file (probably should revisit this, but since we use displaced arrays for dissecting the file, this would require a rewrite.
 * __flac-frame.lisp:__ Parses FLAC files.
 * __id3-frame.lisp:__ Parses the ID3 frames in an MP3 file.
    For each frame type we are interested in, DEFCLASS a class with